MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 If `null` MDA ASR rules are not configured, effectively disabling the rules.

 > [!IMPORTANT]
-> System Center Configuration Manager (SCCM) agent will not work properly if these ASR rules are enabled.
+> System Center Configuration Manager (SCCM) client and Distribution Point (DP)
+> will not work properly on domain controllers if this setting is enabled.

 ```yaml
 Type: Boolean